streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 1. Hover on a group header.
 2. Click the `+` button to add a subgroup.
 3. Drag and drop tools into the subgroup.
-4. Tools in the subgroup will be collapsed into a drop down.
+4. Tools in the subgroup are collapsed into a drop down.

 == Mobile
-You can create a subgroup by clicking on collapse button on a tool.
-Tools in the subgroup will be collapsed into a popup.
+Create a subgroup by tapping the collapse button on a tool.
+Tools in the subgroup are collapsed into a popup.
 :::

-### Deleting a group
+### Delete a group

 :::tabs key:platform
 == Desktop/Web
-You can remove a group and all it's tools from the toolbar.
+You can remove a group and all its tools from the toolbar.

 1. Hover on a group header
 2. Click the trash icon to delete the group.
-3. All the tools in the group will be moved to `Disabled items` section at the bottom.
+3. All the tools in the group are moved to the `Disabled items` section at the bottom.

 == Mobile

-1. Click the `-` button on a group header to remove the group
+1. Tap the `-` button on a group header to remove the group.
 2. Tools removed from a group can be added back with the `+` button on the group header.
    :::